 anti-drain back

-check valve- Because of ready availability I used Mobil 1-FS 0W-40 when I lived in Virginia and in the warmer climates of Dallas where I live now I use Mobil 1-FS X2 5W-50.
+check valve- Because of ready availability I use Mobil 1-FS X2 5W-50.

-If you see your oil pressure gauge regularly dip below 2 Bar at idle under normal operation consider switching to the Mobil 1-FS X2 5W-50 grade.
-Both of these oils have slightly higher zinc levels of 1100 parts per million which is thought to help extend the life of the valve train in our cars' engines.
+If you see your oil pressure gauge regularly dip below 2 Bar at idle under normal operation consider switching from the recommended Mobil 1-FS X2 5W-50 grade to one of the 60-weight oils.
+The Mobil 1-FS X2 5W-50 has slightly higher zinc levels of 1100 parts per million which is thought to help extend the life of the valve train in our cars' engines.
 Other brands with similar published specifications will work just as well.
 Oil recommendations can be a rancorous discourse in our community, my answer to this is to each their own.I do not disconnect the rigid metal oil tube below and slightly to the rear of the smaller filter on the engine case even though it is specified in the factory procedure.
 My belief is that breaking the seal on the tube presents an unnecessary leak failure mode and the quantity of oil present in the lines is small.
 Also, others have found removing a tube that is not removed regularly can be problematic resulting in it being damaged and needing to be replaced, a real pain to do.

 11. I do keep two cans of spray electronic parts cleaner on hand to clean off oil spilled on the engine, suspension, and the flapper valve & duct from removing the smaller filter.